JRShore/jshore-portfolio/final-project-part-three.md

 | [home page](https://jrshore.github.io/jshore-portfolio/) | [visualizing debt](visualizing-government-debt.md) | [critique by design](critique-by-design.md) | [final project I](final-project-part-one.md) | [final project II](final-project-part-two.md) | [final project III](final-project-part-three.md) |

-# The final data story
+# The Final Data Story

 ## [Link to Shorthand](https://carnegiemellon.shorthandstories.com/the-importance-of-music-education/)

-# Changes made since Part II
+# Changes Made Since Part II

 In part II, my user research was mostly positive.
 This did not leave me with much to fix for part III, however, one of my interviewees told me that she wished I had included more about the affects of music for children.
 I added an additional paragraph detailing neurological changes that occur from just listening to music, then expanded how making and creating music increases these effects and has a lifelong impact.
 I also created another chart to include with the information to supplement a callout statistic.